ranemirusG/toolbox-notes/networks/nmap.md

 `-sV` collect and determine service and version information for the open ports.
 You can control the intensity with `--version-intensity LEVEL` where the level ranges between 0, the lightest, and 9, the most complete. `-sV --version-light` has an intensity of 2, while `-sV --version-all` has an intensity of 9.

 Unlike the service column, the version column is not a guess.

+Some ports are used by default by certain services.
+Others might be non-standard, which is why we will be using the service detection flag -sV to determine the name and description of the identified services.

 Note: `-sV` will force Nmap to proceed with the TCP 3-way handshake and establish the connection, because Nmap cannot discover the version without establishing a connection fully and communicating with the listening service. *Stealth SYN scan `-sS` is not possible when -sV option is chosen*.